MalcolmMashig/detectCNVs/README.md

 NAMESPACE: (from ExomeDepth) namespace metadata for the ExomeDepth package

-picard: a sequence manipulation toolset utilized by the SECNVs simulator
+picard: a sequence manipulation toolset utilized by the SECNVs simulator; since it was too large to push to Github, please download with "git clone https://github.com/broadinstitute/picard.git"

 R: (from ExomeDepth) source code for R functions in ExomeDepth.
 The key function is CallCNVs within R/class_definition.R which takes in the result of getBamCounts found in R/countBamInGranges.R (which aggregates read depth data from an aligned sample), and returns the detected CNVs.